sympy/SymPEPs/Equations.md

 2. The `solve` features will be implemented after step 1 is completed.
 3. Acceptance of lists of equations by `.subs()` will be implemented in parallel with or after the solve features.
+4. A later potential extension might be to allow the user to set parameters to control whether human readable,code or both forms of the expression are produced as output.

 ## Alternatives